grzesiek-galezowski/tdd-ebook/manuscript/235_Classes.md

 }
 ```

 Is this a new reason to change?
 Of course it is!
-So, we may say we have encountered another responsibility and separate it.
-The code looks like this now:
+Decisions on parallelizing processing come from different source than incentive plan modifications.
+So, we may say we encountered another responsibility and separate it.
+The code that remains in the `ApplyYearlyIncentivePlanTo()` method looks like this now:

 ```csharp
 public void ApplyYearlyIncentivePlanTo(Employee employee)